-• The right to inspect and review the student's education records within 45 days of the day UNCSA receives a request for access.
+- The right to inspect and review the student's education records within 45 days of the day UNCSA receives a request for access.
 Students should submit to the Registrar, dean, or other appropriate official, a written request that identifies the record(s) they wish to inspect.
 The UNCSA official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

-- The right to request the amendment of the student's education records that the student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights.
+If the records are not maintained by the official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - The right to request the amendment of the student's education records that the student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights.
 Students may ask UNCSA to amend a record that they believe is inaccurate, misleading, or otherwise in violation of the student's privacy rights.
 They should write the UNCSA official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate, misleading, or otherwise in violation of the student's privacy rights.
-If UNCSA decides not to amend the records as requested by the student, UNCSA will notify the student of the decision and advise the student of his her or her right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - The right to consent to disclosure of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+If UNCSA decides not to amend the records as requested by the student, UNCSA will notify the student of the decision and advise the student of their right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

+- The right to consent to the disclosure of personally identi#able information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by UNCSA in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); outside contractors or volunteers if UNCSA would otherwise hire someone to perform that individual's job, UNCSA directly controls that individual's use of education records, and UNCSA subjects that individual to the requirements of FERPA; a person serving on the Board of Trustees; or a student serving on an official committee, such as disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official has legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-Upon request, UNCSA discloses education records without consent to officials of another school, upon request, in which a student seeks or intends to enroll. - The right to file a complaint with the U.S. Department Education concerning alleged failures by UNCSA to comply with the requirements of FERPA.
+A school official is a person employed by UNCSA in an administrative, supervisory, academic, research, or support staff position, including law enforcement unit personnel and health staff, outside contractors, or volunteers if UNCSA would otherwise hire someone to perform that individual's job.
+UNCSA directly controls that individual's use of education records and subjects that individual to the requirements of FERPA.
+A person serving on the Board of Trustees, or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks, is also considered a school official.
+Upon request, UNCSA discloses education records without consent to officials of another school in which a student seeks or intends to enroll. - The right to file a complaint with the U.S. Department Education concerning alleged failures by UNCSA to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: